stakater/stakater-docs/docs/content/sre/secrets/external-secret-operator/introduction.md

 ## Problem:
 Kubernetes secret do not support storing or retrieving secret data from external secret management systems, e.g. [HashiCorp Vault](https://www.vaultproject.io/)

 **External Secrets** solves this problem by providing access to secrets stored externally.
 It does this by adding an `ExternalSecret` object to Kubernetes using a [CustomResourceDefinition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
-Developer specifyies the secret management system as `backendType` and the properties to access in the manifest.
+Developer specifies the secret management system as `backendType` and the properties to access in the manifest.

 We use **External Secrets Operator** to integrates external secret management systems like HashiCorp Vault.
 The operator synchronizes secrets from external APIs into Kubernetes with the help of custom API resources - `ExternalSecret`, `SecretStore` and `ClusterSecretStore`.